FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Rosenthal research.
 Another 290 words(21 lines of text) covering the years 1597, 1622, 1625, and 1771 are included under the topic Early Rosenthal History in all our PDF Extended History products.

 Another 37 words(3 lines of text) are included under the topic Early Rosenthal Notables in all our PDF Extended History products.

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Rosenthal were among of the early German families that came to North America:

-Rosenthal Settlers in the United States in the 18th Century
+Rosenthal Settlers in United States in the 18th Century

-Rosenthal Settlers in the United States in the 19th Century
+Rosenthal Settlers in United States in the 19th Century

-Rosenthal Settlers in the United States in the 20th Century
+Rosenthal Settlers in United States in the 20th Century

 houseofnames.com is an internet property owned by Swyrich Corporation.